4050 YONGE STREET

 - Retail

-- Rooftop pool & bar
+- Outdoor rooftop pool & bar

 - Underground subway connection